MoserMichael/datahelp/readme.md

 Some utility scripts for working with excel files; [pandas](https://pandas.pydata.org/) is used for accessing excel files, with [openpyxl](https://openpyxl.readthedocs.io/en/stable/) engine.

+(works unexpected slowly on WSL2 but quickly on a MAC...)

 ## setup

 ```python